Philco computers: S-2000

 The Model 212 could carry out a floating-point multiplication in 22 microseconds.
 Each word contained two 24-bit instructions with 16 bits of address information and eight bits for the opcode.
 There were 225 different valid opcodes in the Model 212; invalid opcodes were detected and halted the machine.
 The CPU had an accumulator register of 48 bits, three general-purpose registers of 24 bits, and 32 index registers of 15 bits.
 Main memory size ranged from 4K words to 64K words.
 Only the first model had a magnetic drum memory; later editions used tape drives.

 The Model 212 weighed about 6500 lb.

-Software for the S-2000 initially consisted of TAC (Translator-Assember-Compiler), and ALTAC, a FORTRAN II-like language with some differences from the IBM 704 FORTRAN implementation.
+Software for the S-2000 initially consisted of TAC (Translator-Assembler-Compiler), and ALTAC, a FORTRAN II-like language with some differences from the IBM 704 FORTRAN implementation.
 A COBOL compiler was also available, targeted at business applications.

 The Philco 2400 was the input/output system for the S-2000.
 Operations such as reading cards or printing were carried out through magnetic tapes, thereby offloading the S-2000 from relatively slow input/output processing.
 The 2400 had a 24-bit word length and could be supplied with 4K to 32K characters (1K to 8K words) of core memory, rated at 3-microsecond cycle time.
 The instruction set was aimed at character I/O use.

 The idea of base registers, implemented in Philco computers, influenced the design of IBM/360.

-The last Philco TRANSAC S-2000 Model 212 was taken out of service in December 1981, after 19 years service at Ford.
+The last Philco TRANSAC S-2000 Model 212 was taken out of service in December 1981, after 19 years of service at Ford.